-Python is an emerging programming language with was first released in 1991.
+Python is an emerging programming language which was first released in 1991.
 The language is known for its large comprehensive library and supports several programming paradigms such as functional, imperative, procedural, and object-oriented.

 The ‘Indentation Error: Expected an indented block’ occurs for all sorts of users; whether they are newbies or experienced.
 Since Python arranges all of its code by correct whitespaces, if you have a bad indentation, the code will not compile and you will be returned an error message.